-As the Kentucky Derby field solidifies, there’s one racehorse that you’ll want to be sure to watch: Always Dreaming.
+As the Kentucky Derby field comes to a head, there's one racehorse that finished first: Always Dreaming.

 The son of Bodemeister, Thoroughbred racehorse Always Dreaming ran the Florida Derby's mile and an eighth distance in 1:47 2/5, running the fastest Florida Derby since Alydar's 1978 run.
 Always Dreaming, ridden by John Velazquez and trained by Todd Pletcher, won by five lengths and secured himself a spot as a favorite for May 6th's Kentucky Derby.